Last updated on November 18, 2019 at 14:28

 We must introduce a new term – volume of distribution.
 The symbol for it is Vd.

-The Vd of a drug represents the degree to which the drug is distributed in the tissue rather than the plasma.
+The Vd of a drug represents the drug’s tendency to distribute into different volume spaces in the body.
 It’s expressed in L/kg, i.e. how many litres of body fluid per kg body weight you would need to distribute the drug.

 The concept of Vd can be hard to grasp, but it’s useful because it can be used to determine how the drug will distribute in the tissues of the body.
 If a drug has a low Vd does that indicate that the drug mainly stays in the plasma.
 A very high Vd (several L/kg) indicates that the drug accumulates in tissues.